na-na-hi/renget/archive/6wfys.md

 I recommend you find a modlist whose screenshots you like and install its graphics recommendations, as these rarely require serious patching.
 Here is what I consider the bare minimum for vanilla performance and moderate visual fidelity gains.

-BethINI - small utility to tweak your .ini settings.
+BethINI Pie - small utility to tweak your .ini settings.
 I highly recommend using its presets over those included with the launcher, performance gains are significant.
 Myrkvior, Morekvior, Dilon Vul, *and* Bent Pines - well thought out, realistic tree replacers that won't rape your FPS.
 Cathedral Landscapes - Decent grass, vanilla comparable performance.
-*or* Seasonal Landscapes - This uses vanilla-derived trees and some common mod grasses to transform the southern holds of Skyrim in spring, summer, and winter.
-Consider Unfrozen for summer in the northern holds.
-This will override any grass mod you use, as a rule.
+*or* Folkvangr - awesome grass, questionable performance on toasters.
 Water Mod ENB Displacement Textures - Very lightweight water tweak that makes ENB's water displacement apply to vanilla or Cathedral waters.
 *or* Water for ENB - this is technically far superior, but requires work on the user end to look right.
 Worth it for me, might not be for you.
-Mari's Flora
+Mari's Flora - Awesome textures for just about all flowers and plants.
+Couple of options for each as well.
+*and/or* Cathedral - 3D (whatever) - I use several of these to override Mari's just for flavor.
 Simplicity of Snow - This lets you avoid going down the absurd BDS (Better Dynamic Snow, not the sanction stuff) rabbit hole while fixing a lot of vanilla snow weirdness.
 Player Spell (And Weapon) Lighting - Most anons use ENB light for this feature, you can if you like, but I actually prefer this implementation for simplicity and the visuals playing more nicely with skin.

 ###Weather and ENB: